Category: Literary Journalism

 Dog Devotion

-They’re Greyhounds, ex-racers who have retained their sleek, skinny look and bound about on stilts for legs.
+Meet these Greyhound dogs, ex-racers who have retained their sleek, skinny look and bound about on stilts for legs.
 If they ever got loose outside of a fenced yard, they would disregard the calls to come back.